-- In this way, you can select all the cells you need to format.
+- In this way, select all the cells you want to format.
 When you’re finished, press ESC on your keyboard to turn off the format painter.
 As a result, all selected cells now have the same format as the initial cell (B1).

 Use Format Painter in Google Sheets

 Google Sheets works similarly.

 - Select the cell with the format you want to copy (B1), and in the Menu, click the Paint format icon.

 (Google Sheets uses a paint roller, rather than Excel’s paintbrush, for the icon.)

-- Now, either select cells – or use the CTRL + SHIFT + Right Arrow shortcut – to paste the format.
+- Now, either select cells or use the CTRL + SHIFT + → shortcut to paste the format.